-The Clouding IP earn out liability was determined to be a Level 3 liability, which requires fair assessment of fair value at each period end by using a discounted cash flow model as the valuation methodology, using unobservable inputs, such as revenue and expenses forecasts, timing of proceeds, and discount rates.
-Based on the reassessment of fair value as of June 30, 2016, the Company determined the Clouding IP earn out liability to be \$81,930 (current portion) and \$1,386,203 (long-term portion), which was unchanged from the fair value as of ended March 31, 2017.
+The Clouding IP earn out liability was determined to be a Level 3 liability, which requires assessment of fair value at each period end by using a discounted cash flow model as the valuation methodology, using unobservable inputs, such as revenue and expenses forecasts, timing of proceeds, and discount rates.
+Based on the reassessment of fair value as of September 30, 2017, the Company determined the Clouding IP earn out liability to be \$32,637 (current portion) and \$681,175 (long-term portion) and as of December 31, 2016, the Company determined the Clouding IP earn out liability to be \$\$1,930 (current portion) and \$1,400,082 (long-term portion).